cloudfreexiao/lua-resty-prometheus/README.md

 just before `prometheus::collect()` to return a real-time value.

 * `value` is a value that the gauge should be set to.
 Required.
-* `label_values` is an array of label values.
+* `...` label values.

 ### gauge:inc()

-**syntax:** gauge:inc(*value*, *label_values*)
+**syntax:** gauge:inc(*value*, ...)

 Increments or decrements a previously registered gauge.
 This is usually called when you want to observe the real-time value of a metric that can both be increased and decreased.

 * `value` is a value that should be added to the gauge.
 It could be a negative value when you need to decrease the value of the gauge.
 Defaults to 1.
-* `label_values` is an array of label values.
+* `...` label values.

 The number of label values should match the number of label names defined when the gauge was registered using `prometheus:gauge()`.
 No label values should